Employment

 • We are recognized as leaders in employment litigation by Chambers USA, The Legal 500 and Benchmark Litigation.

-• The 2019 Burton Awards recognized Mr. Lerner and Ms. Rosenberg for exceptional legal writing for their article “When Sexual Harassment Is Also a Crime,” published by the New York Law Journal.
+• The Burton Awards recognized Mr. Lerner and Ms. Rosenberg for exceptional legal writing for their article “When Sexual Harassment Is Also a Crime,” published by the New York Law Journal.

 Non-Competition Agreements and Restrictive Covenants

-, a global mobile messaging company, in obtaining a preliminary injunction from the Southern District of New York enforcing restrictive covenants and enjoining former employees from working for any competitor and from soliciting any employees, clients, suppliers, customers or business prospects of mGage.
+mGage, a global mobile messaging company, in obtaining a preliminary injunction enforcing restrictive covenants and enjoining former employees from working for a competitor or soliciting employees or client of mGage.

-Celebrity real estate broker Ryan Serhant – of Bravo’s Million Dollar Listing TV show - in his separation from Nest Seekers, his prior employer, and in founding his new independent brokerage and media company, “SERHANT.”
+Celebrity real estate broker Ryan Serhant – of Bravo’s Million Dollar Listing - in his separation from Nest Seekers, his prior employer, and in founding his new independent brokerage and media company, “SERHANT.”

 Geneva Energy Markets in defense of claims that the firm hired employees with enforceable non-competition agreements.

-Perella Weinberg Partners, a leading independent global financial services firm, in navigating issues involving post-employment non-competition and non-solicitation covenants.
+Perella Weinberg Partners, a leading independent financial services firm, in navigating issues involving post-employment non-competition and non-solicitation covenants.

 Discrimination and Sexual Harassment